 Don't even think about committing to anything else.
 If you have a job, quit or take time off.
 If you're in a relationship, send them a variation of our personal apology letter.

-Dear boss/friends/family, I'm training at Dev Bootcamp for the next 9 weeks, learning to be like Neo.
+Dear boss/friends/family, I'm training at Dev Bootcamp for the next few months, learning to be like Neo.
 See you on the other side.
 I love you and I'm sorry.

 Here's what you can expect:

-After this your application process will have been completed, you will be receiving your prep material and starting your prep period 60 days before your cohort's start date.
+After this your application process will have been completed, you will be receiving your prep resources and learning objectives.
+You will then be starting Phase 0 9 weeks before your cohort's in-person start date.

 You can find a list of the cohorts, full and available, on our application page http://apply.devbootcamp.com.